Lebanese people: Diaspora

 Large numbers also reside elsewhere in North America, most notably in the United States (489,702) and in Canada, the people of full or partial Lebanese descent are between 190,275 (by ancestry, 2011 Census) to 250,000 based on estimates.
 In the rest of the Americas, significant communities are found in Argentina, Mexico (400,000); Chile, Colombia and Venezuela, with almost every other Latin American country having at least a small presence.

-In Africa, Ghana and the Ivory Coast are home to over 100,000 Lebanese.
+In Africa, Senegal and the Ivory Coast are home to over 100,000 Lebanese.
 There are significant Lebanese populations in other countries throughout Western and Central Africa.
 Australia hosts over 180,000 and Canada 250,000.
 In the Arab world, around 400,000 Lebanese live in the Arab states of the Persian Gulf.
 More than 2,500 ex-SLA members remain in Israel.

-Currently, Lebanon provides no automatic right to Lebanese citizenship for emigrants who lost their citizenship upon acquiring the citizenship of their host country, nor for the descendants of emigrants born abroad.
-This situation disproportionately affects Christians.
-Recently, the Maronite Institution of Emigrants called for the establishment of an avenue by which emigrants who lost their citizenship may regain it, or their overseas-born descendants (if they so wish) may acquire it.
+Until recently, Lebanon provided no automatic right to Lebanese citizenship for emigrants who lost their citizenship upon acquiring the citizenship of their host country, nor for the descendants of emigrants born abroad.
+This situation disproportionately affected Christians.
+In 2008, the Maronite Institution of Emigrants called for the establishment of an avenue by which emigrants who lost their citizenship may regain it, or their overseas-born descendants (if they so wish) may acquire it.

-The list below contains approximate figures for people of Lebanese descent by country of residence, largely taken from the iLoubnan diaspora map.
-Additional reliable cites have been provided where possible.
-Additional estimates have been included where they can be cited; where applicable, these are used in place of the iLoubnan figures.
-The Figure below uses the data from the list and calculates the amount of Lebanese residents as a percentage of the total population of the respective country.

-Note: An important percentage of Arabs in Argentina, Chile, Brazil, Colombia, Mexico, Venezuela, Bulgaria, Romania, Italy, Portugal and Spain are of Lebanese ancestry.
-They are denoted ** for this purpose.
+On November 24, 2015, the Lebanese authorities enacted Law #41, “Reacquiring the Lebanese Citizenship”.
+Under this law, members of the Lebanese diaspora can apply to reacquire the Lebanese citizenship, it specifies that applications must be submitted before November 25, 2025.

+In 2017, the Ministry of Foreign Affairs & Emigrants launched an initiative called "The Lebanese Nationality Program" or "Lebanity", for people of Lebanese heritage around the world to apply for Lebanese Nationality, allowing them to benefit from their business, financial, consular, personal, social and political rights as Lebanese, wherever they are.
+In particular, this initiative is relevant for the large Lebanese communities in different countries all over the world.

+Applications are reviewed by a committee within the Ministry of Interior and Municipalities of Lebanon.
+If an application is denied, the applicant can appeal the decision within one month from the date they are officially notified, using the address specified in their application.

+To be eligible, applicants must have their names, or the names of their paternal ancestors or male relatives on their father’s side, listed in the 1921–1924 census records (either residents or immigrants registers) and/or the 1932 immigrants registers, which are maintained by the Ministry of Interior and Municipalities.